Seeebas/xPocket/README.md

 #### Todo:

+ - code refactoring
  - backup data-  Apple could or Firebase by google
  - notification
 	 - allow app to notify user when isMonthly expenses are added.
-	 - allow app to
+	 - allow app to  notify user to add expense if there are no expense in the current month.
- -
+- login/sing-in with facebook or google account

 ### This project use the following cocoapods: